fabriziotappero/go_cheatsheet/README.md

 ```

 ## Concurrency
-In go, concurrency is implemented using Goroutines and Channels.
+In Go, concurrency is implemented using Goroutines and Channels.

 ### Goroutines
 Goroutines are lightweight threads managed by Go (are not OS threads). `go f(a, b)` starts a new goroutine which runs the function `f`.
 You can use `sync.WaitGroup` to wait for goroutines to finish.